waihongchung/dress/README.md

 	- `DRESS.output` - Output HTML-formatted text onto the HTML document.
 	- `DRESS.download` - Download the specified content as a file.

-- `dress-transform.js` contains methods for simple data transformation.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
+- `dress-transform.js` contains methods for data transformation.
 	- `DRESS.normalize` - Normalize the specified features so that their values fall in the range of [0, 1].
 	- `DRESS.standardize` - Standardize the specified features so that their values have an arithmetic mean of 0 and a standard deviation of 1.
 	- `DRESS.booleanize` - Reduce the values of the specified feature into a boolean value (i.e. true or false).
 	- `DRESS.categorize` - Categorize the values of the specified feature and encode the result using numerical values.
+	- `DRESS.id` - Generate a UUID for each subject.
-	- `DRESS.organize` - Organize the subjects into groups based on the specified feature.
+	- `DRESS.group` - Organize the subjects into groups based on the specified feature.
-	- `DRESS.synthesize` - Synthesize an array of new objects by merging several arrays of objects based on the specified feature.
+	- `DRESS.merge` - Create a new array of subjects by merging several arrays of subjects based on the values of the specified feature.
+	- `DRESS.pluck` - Create a new array of containing the values of the specified feature, and optionally add a back reference to the subject.

-- `dress-sorting.js` contains methods for sorting array of objects.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
+- `dress-sorting.js` contains methods for sorting array of subjects.
 	- `DRESS.sort` - Multilevel mixed data type sorting.

+- `dress-outlier.js` contains methods for identifying outlying values.
+	- `DRESS.boxplot` - Outlier detection using boxplot.
+	- `DRESS.grubbs` - Outlier detection using the Grubbs' test.

 - `dress-imputation.js` contains methods for imputing missing values.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
-	- `DRESS.meanMode` - Mean mode imputation.
+	- `DRESS.meanMode` - Mean/mode imputation.
 	- `DRESS.locf` - Last observation carried forward imputation.
 	- `DRESS.knn` - K-nearest-neighbor imputation.

 - `dress-descriptive.js` contains methods for performing descriptive analysis.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
 	- `DRESS.proportions` - Calculate the proportion of subjects that a positive outcome, and optionally compare the result to that of a second group of subjects.
 	- `DRESS.frequencies` - Calculate the frequency of occurrence for each outcome value, and optionally compare the result to that of a second group of subjects.
 	- `DRESS.means` - Calculate the statistical mean for each outcome, and optionally compare the result to that of a second group of subjects.
+	- `DRESS.medians` - Locate the medians of the specified features, and optionally compare the result to that of a second group of subjects.

+- `dress-correlation.js` contains methods for assessing correlations amongst features.
+	- `DRESS.correlations` - Calculate the degree of correlation between the specified features.

 - `dress-association.js` contains methods for assessing the association between outcomes and exposures.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as well as a list of outcomes and exposures as inputs.
 	- `DRESS.oddsRatios` - Calculate the odds of an event in the exposed group relative to that in the unexposed group.
 	- `DRESS.riskRatios` - Calculate the risk of an event in the exposed group relative to that in the unexposed group.
 	- `DRESS.effectMeasures` - Compute a list of effect measures based on outcomes and exposures.

 - `dress-regression.js` contains methods for building various regression models.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as well as a list of outcomes and features as inputs.
-	- `DRESS.logistic` - Perform multiple logistic regressions.
+	- `DRESS.logistic` - Multiple logistic regressions.
-	- `DRESS.linear` - Perform multiple linear regressions.
+	- `DRESS.linear` - Multiple linear regressions.
-	- `DRESS.polynomial` - Perform simple polynomial regressions.
+	- `DRESS.polynomial` - Simple polynomial regression.

 - `dress-roc.js` contains methods for generating receiver operating characteristic curve.
 	- `DRESS.roc` - Generate a nonparametic receiver operating characteristic curve based on one or more binary classifiers.